Old North Church: Rectors

-Other Worshippers
+Other worshippers

 Recent research bridges the historical gap between the surplus of knowledge we have about wealthy and white Old North Church members, and the understudied experiences of Black and Indigenous congregants.
 Research on the Humphries family not only shines a light on their specific experiences within the congregation, but also serves as a representative archival presence that can inform us about the lives of other Black congregants.

 John and Elizabeth Humphries were a free Black couple who first appeared in Old North's records in March 1748 with the baptism of their daughter, Deborah.
 Over the course of the next four years, John and Elizabeth baptized seven more children: Robert, Richard, James, Catherine, Elizabeth, Thomas, and Ruth.
 Five of the Humphries children were baptized on the same day.
 There was a funeral service for one of their daughters a few days after she had been baptized, and John died shortly after the baptism of their last child in 1751.
 Their family name was occasionally present on Old North Church's alms list: a list of families that received small donations from the church.
 After the death of John, three of their children were indentured out to Alexander Chamberlain, a sailmaker and prominent Old North member, in 1756 and 1757.Their youngest child, Ruth, who was just six at the time, was contracted to serve an indenture for twelve years.

 A notice of death for an Indigenous woman named Jerusha Will, revealed that she had been taken in by the Humphries in 1743.
-She was baptized at Old North Church on May 9, 1743, passing away only a few days later, with orders being given to bury her on May 21 by Captain Steel to the "Overseers of the Poor."
+She was baptized at Old North Church on May 9, 1743, dying only a few days later, with orders being given to bury her on May 21 by Captain Steel to the "Overseers of the Poor."

-In October 1765 an "Elizabeth Humphries" appears in Old North Church's marriage records, marrying an enslaved man named Robert Hunter.
+In October 1765, an "Elizabeth Humphries" appears in Old North Church's marriage records, marrying an enslaved man named Robert Hunter.
 It cannot be known if Elizabeth was the mother or daughter.
 Their marriage is noteworthy because Elizabeth was a free woman marrying Robert, an enslaved man.
 Unlike in England, in the colonies, a child's status was dependent on that of their mother.
 In this unfree society, Elizabeth and Robert were ensuring their children would be born as legally free people.